backstage/backstage/docs/auth/google/gcp-iap-auth.md

       'gcp-iap': createGcpIapProvider({
         // Replace the auth handler if you want to customize the returned user
         // profile info (can be left out; the default implementation is shown
-        // below which only returns the email. async authHandler({ iapToken }) {
+        // below which only returns the email).
+You may want to amend this code
+        // with something that loads additional user profile data out of e.g.
+        // GSuite or LDAP or similar.
+        async authHandler({ iapToken }) {
           return { profile: { email: iapToken.email } };
         },